Establishing a consistent screening and tracking process

-What are the PLD Tracking Sheets?
+What is the purpose of PLD’s Tracking Sheets?

-- NOTE: Split year level classes (e.g Year 1/2 or a Year 5/6) DO NOT need to be broken down over two tabs.
+- Tip 1: Split year level classes (e.g Year 1/2 or a Year 5/6) DO NOT need to be broken down over two tabs.
 Once the test results have been entered the teacher will be required to look at the class as a whole (on one tab/spreadsheet) and cluster students into three targeted teaching groups based upon literacy levels, regardless of their year level.)
 The exception to this is if there are combined Early Years & Foundation classes as the skill sequence it totally different and 2 tabs will be required.
-Add in student names from current class lists.
+Refer to the above video at 6.44.

 Staff skills required to effectively use the PLD Tracking Sheets

-- Hiding and ‘unhiding’ columns.
+- Skill 1: Hiding and ‘unhiding’ columns.
 Refer to the above video at 4.45.

-- Highlighting cells.
+- Skill 2: Highlighting cells.